 There are several ways you can increase the number of recipes you get in your Meal Planner.
 We recommend not excluding foods for which you have a good substitution or foods that are on our Top 20 Ingredients List.

 You can also modify and import recipes for more variety.
 For more ideas, clickhere.

 9. I want to batch cook and prep ahead on the weekends.
 Can I set up my planner for that?

-Another option is to look at the meals on your Meal Planner and use our notes feature to make a note showing what prep you wish to do on the weekend days.
-Alternatively, some people like to move all the recipes to the day that they want to prepare them and then make a note on the day that they plan to eat each one.
-Click here to learn how to make a note on your Meal Planner:How to make a Note on your Meal Planner: One-Time or Recurring.
+One way to set up batch cooking when you are using calendar meal planning is to look at the meals that are scheduled for you for the week so that you know which ones you want to prepare on specific days.
+Alternatively, if you are using calendar meal planning, some people will move all of the recipes to the day that they want to prepare them and then make a note on the day that they plan to eat each one.
+Click here to learn how to add notes to your planner.

 10. I changed the serving sizes on a recipe from 4 servings to 2, but it didn’t change the ingredient measurements in the recipe.
 It still shows the same amounts for fewer servings.
 Why didn’t it change?

-If you normally serve 4 but only need to serve 2 for a specific meal, simply open the recipe card from your Meal Planner and change the number of servings there.
-This support article will walks you through changing your serving sizes for a particular meal:Adjusting Serving Sizes.
+If you normally cook for 4 but only need to cook for 2 for a specific meal, open the recipe card from your Meal Planner and change the number you cook for there.
+This article explains how to change the number of people you cook for at a specific meal.

-Changing the serving sizes from the recipe card in the Recipe Box by clicking on Actions > Modify (“Edit” from the app) will permanently change the number of servings that the recipe serves and will not change the measurements.
+If you change the number of servings on the recipe card while you are in the Recipe Box, it will permanently change the number of servings that the recipe makes, but it will not change the measurements.
 This can be compared to opening a cookbook and crossing out “Serves 4” and writing in “Serves 2”.
 The measurements are not changed.
 The main reason you might want to modify a recipe to change the number of servings permanently is if the recipe says it serves 4 but you found that it made 8 servings for your family.